Bkhamilton/BetSmart/README.md

 ## Usage

-1. Open the BetSmart app in your web browser.
+1. Open the BetSmart app on your phone.
 2. Sign up or log in to your account.
 3. Start recording your bets and exploring the app's features.